AriFordsham/GHCWiki/type-functions-status.md

 **Open bugs related to type families**

-- **Move description of the language extension from the wiki to the User's Guide.**

 - Declarations involving families:

   - [\#2677](https://gitlab.haskell.org//ghc/ghc/issues/2677) (depending on the order of instances, overlap is sometimes not properly recognised)